dansmyers/ProblemSolving2/Challenge_Projects/1-Interview_Questions.md

 threads with example problems people have received in interviews.
 Spend some time looking around to find a problem that seems interesting and requires some thought to solve.

+What makes a good problem?

+- It should effectively illustrate how to use a data structure, algorithm, or programming technique.
+Questions that rely on "tricks" or memorizing obscure facts about programming languages are not good.

+- It should require some effort and thinking to arrive at the correct solution.
+A question like *How do you implement binary search?* is not very good, even though knowledge of binary search is important background knowledge for anyone familiar with algorithms.

 **You are allowed to use other sources or references to help develop your solutions**.

 ## Submission Format